 Photo: Neandertal skull.
 Courtesy of Luna04.
 Licensed under the GNU Free Documentation License, Version 1.2.

-Charles Darwin, Sigmund Freud and Karl Marx have often been regarded as that unholy trinity who, in the last century, laid the foundation for today's pagan society.
+Charles Darwin, Sigmund Freud and Karl Marx have often been regarded as that unholy trinity who, in the 19th century, laid the foundation for today's pagan society.
 Darwin gave the world biological evolution in 1859.
 Freud later developed the notion to give us the evolution of the human psyche, while at about the same time Marx told us how society would evolve.
-The following short exposé shows the important influence of Darwin on Freud's thinking and includes some very recent disclosures.